dnsl48/gauger/README.md

  * [How to deal with code folding, requests to databases or external servers](#subsections)
  * [How to refine harvested data; custom usage of the library's API](#refine-data)

 ## Installation

-There are three possible ways of the Gauger installation.
+There are three possible ways to install the library.

 #### Bootstrap

-The easiest way is to include the library's bootstrap file `GaugerBootstrap.php` which will include the other files of the project.
+The easiest way is to include the project's bootstrap file `GaugerBootstrap.php` which will include the other parts of the library.
-It allows to play with the tool without an effort of the installation.

 ```php
 include $PATH_TO_THE_GAUGER.'/src/Debuggy/GaugerBootstrap.php';
 ```

 #### Composer

-To install the library with the Composer put the next code into your composer.json:
+To install the library with Composer put the next code into your composer.json:

 ```json
 {